-Take your medication as prescribed
+Take your medications

-Eat something prior to your surgery
+Eat before your surgery

 Show up on time

-Dental implant surgery typically takes a long time.
-It’s not unusual for your dentist to schedule you for 3 or 4 hours to place multiple dental implants.
+Most dental implant surgery typically takes a long time.
+It’s not unusual for your dentist to schedule 3 to 4 hours for bigger cases.
 Be sure to show up on time to your appointment.
-In fact, it’s best to arrive at least 15 minutes before your scheduled surgery.
-Being on time allows your dentist to take full advantage of the scheduled appointment time.
-This way, your implant dentist can take time to numb you properly and perform a smooth surgery.
-Being late to your appointment puts pressure onto your implant dentist which increases the likelihood of complications.
-Be on time, relax and let your experienced dentist handle the rest!
+We recommend that you plan on arriving 15 minutes before your scheduled surgery.
+Being on time allows your dentist to take full advantage of the scheduled appointment.
+This way, your implant dentist can take time to numb or sedate you and focus on performing a smooth surgery.
+Being late to your appointment puts unnecessary pressure on your dentist and increases the likelihood of complications.
+Be on time, relax, and let your experienced dentist handle the rest!

-Stop smoking or vaping
+No smoking or vaping

 What should you do after your dental implant surgery?

-Stay away from the surgery site
+Stay away from your surgery site

-- No forceful spitting, rinsing or swishing for the first few days
+- No forceful spitting, rinsing or swishing for the first few days after surgery

-- Avoid brushing the dental implant surgery site for a while
+- Avoid brushing the dental implant surgery site for the first few days